rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 # Travel

 Counselors are expected to arrive at our dormitory in Columbus
-<font color="#ff0000">before noon on Saturday, June 22</font>.
+<b}before noon on Saturday, June 22</b>.

-- FLYING to the Columbus Airport (CMH):  Ross staff members will be in the baggage claim area to meet participants as they arrive.  <br>
+- FLYING to the Columbus Airport (CMH):  Ross staff members will eet Ross participants as they arrive.
+Please plan to arrive Saturday morning, or Friday evening.  <br>
+&nbsp; &nbsp: &nbsp; First counselor meeting at NOON on SATURDAY. <br>
-If you are flying  from overseas or from the Pacific coast, please plan to arrive in Columbus on Friday, June 21. <br>
+If you have a long flight, please plan to arrive in Columbus on Friday, June 21.

 Another group will be living in our dormitory before we arrive, and they are scheduled to move out on Friday.
 After the rooms are cleaned they will be ready for Ross people to move in on Saturday.
 We were told that several rooms can be cleaned early, and will be ready on Friday evening.  <br>
-Shuttles from the airport to the dorm will run as needed on Friday evening, Saturday, and Sunday.
+Shuttles from the airport to the dorm will run as needed on Friday, Saturday, and Sunday.

 - DRIVING:  We will post driving directions on this website.